 The Horn of the Warden

-The hunting horn is the symbol of authority for Foresters and so the Warden has for his or her badge of office a hunting horn on a baldric.
-The horn is sounded by the Warden to summon all foresters to a meeting and in times of distress or to warn of danger.
-Only ranked foresters may display a hunting horn as a symbol of their authority within the guild, but all members are encouraged to make and own hunting horns.
-As a mark of respect all members remove their horns except the Warden at Royal Court and at official meetings.
+The hunting horn is the symbol of authority for foresters.
+The Warden has as their badge of office a hunting horn on a baldric.
+The horn is sounded by the Warden to summon all foresters to a meeting, in times of distress, or to warn of danger.
+Only ranked Foresters may display a hunting horn as a symbol of their authority within the guild, but all members are encouraged to make and own hunting horns.
+As a mark of respect all members except the Warden remove their horns at Royal Court and at official meetings.

 The Sword of the Forest

-The sword of the forest is carried by an appointed member whom is to maintain order in the court and at guild meetings.
+The Sword of the Forest is carried by an appointed member who is tasked to maintain order in the court and at guild meetings.
 It is also carried for court occasions.
-All members whom wish to become sworn members with swear the oath with one hand upon the sword.
+All members who wish to become sworn members with take the Forester’s Oath with one hand upon the sword.

-Members ranked forester will be presented with a pewter forester horn badge that they will display on the cowl of their hood.
-Lower ranked members may display fabric affiliation badges but only experienced foresters wear the horn badge.
+Members ranked Forester are presented with a pewter forester horn badge that they display on the cowl of their hood.
+Lower ranked members may display fabric affiliation badges, but only experienced Foresters wear the horn badge.

-Master Foresters will be given an evergreen wreath to suspend their horn badge from.
+Master Foresters are given an evergreen wreath to suspend their horn badge from.
 This too is worn on the cowl of the hood.
 The evergreen wreath is symbolic of long life and the cycles of nature we observe.

-Members of the Order of St. Hubert wear a badge with several arrows bundled by a belt or garter.
-This may be worn anywhere but when worn on the cowl of the hood it is always above the horn and wreath and to the left of the crown if those are also worn.
+Members of the Order of St. Hubert (The Rangers) wear a badge with several arrows bundled by a belt or garter.
+This may be worn anywhere but when worn on the cowl of the hood it is always above the horn and wreath if those are also worn.